 Get a More Rested Appearance

-Cosmetic eyelid surgery (blepharoplasty) removes excess fat and wrinkled, drooping skin from the upper eyelids.
+Cosmetic eyelid surgery (blepharoplasty) removes excess fat and wrinkled, drooping skin of the upper eyelids.
 Eyelid surgery also eliminates bags under your eyes and tightens your lower eyelid skin.
 The result is a more rested appearance.

 Dr. Wiener in Chicago has extensive oculoplastic experience.
 To perform an eyelid surgery, Dr. Wiener uses incisions hidden within the natural folds of the upper eyelid, and just below the lashes of the lower eyelid.
 If your lower eyelid skin is reasonably tight, the fat that causes the bags can be removed through an incision inside the lower lid leaving no visible scar.